Special Educational Needs

-At Aberford C of E Primary School we strive to support all children to enable them to achieve.
-In order to do this, many steps are taken to support them through their learning journey.
-Quality teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their full potential.
+At Aberford C of E Primary School, we strive to support all children to enable them to achieve.
+To do this, many steps are taken to support them through their learning journey.
+Quality teaching is vital; however, for some children, there are occasions when further additional support may be needed to help them achieve their full potential.

-There are some ‘Frequently Asked Questions’ which parent and carers and young people in Leeds have helped to design.
+There are some ‘Frequently Asked Questions’ that parents and carers and young people in Leeds have helped to design.
 Below is Aberford C of E Primary School’s response to those questions.

 What do I do if I think my child might have special educational needs?

-· Please contact the school on 0113 2813302 and arrange a meeting with your child’s class teacher and /or Miss Boulding our Special Educational Needs Coordinator (SENCO).
+- Please contact the school on 0113 2813302 and arrange a meeting with your child’s class teacher and /or Mrs Sanpher our Special Educational Needs Coordinator (SENCO).

 How will school support my child?

-If your child’s progress continues to be less than expected, your child’s class teacher will put in place an individual education plan, extra teaching or other rigorous interventions designed to secure better progress.
+If your child’s progress continues to be less than expected, your child’s class teacher will put in place an Individual Provision Map, extra teaching or other rigorous interventions designed to secure better progress.
 For your child this might mean:

 It might be decided that your child needs support via an outside agency such as the speech and language service or occupational therapy.
 In this case, your child might participate in group work or individual work in school, led by or directed by a professional who is based outside the school.